 What Is Carotid Angioplasty?

-If your doctor doesn’t think it’s a good idea for you to have surgery because of health issues, she may recommend this procedure to open your artery.
-She’ll put a small tube called a catheter into an artery in your leg or arm and send it up through your blood system to the carotid artery.
-Then she’ll blow up a tiny balloon at the end to make the artery wider.
+If your doctor doesn’t think it’s a good idea for you to have surgery because of health issues, they may recommend this procedure to open your artery.
+They’ll put a small tube called a catheter into an artery in your leg or arm and send it up through your blood system to the carotid artery.
+Then they’ll blow up a tiny balloon at the end to make the artery wider.
 A device called a stent is usually left behind to hold the spot open and prevent future blockage.

 You may be able to go home the same day, or you may need to spend a night in the hospital.